kornysietsma/twitter-example/README.md

 It might help however to describe all the steps in this app that happen before a Twitter API is called:

-1. At startup, the server ([core.clj](twitter-example/blob/master/src/twitter_example/core.clj)) is unconfigured - for deploying to hosts like heroku, it's easier to configure via the UI.
+1. At startup, the server ([core.clj](twitter-example/blob/master/src/twitter_example/core.clj)) reads configuration from the environment into a map called 'config'
-    * configuration is stored in an atom called 'config' - it could also be stored in a database, but an atom is a simple way to share global state in this case
+1. Then the application starts, and users can load the front page - from here on, most activity is driven from the client side
 1. When a user first loads the "/" page, the [index.html](twitter-example/blob/master/resources/public/index.html) page is loaded
     * this includes view templates - they aren't visible to the user, but loaded by the javascript for rendering page snippets
 1. The code in [twitter-example.coffee](twitter-example/blob/master/views/coffee/twitter-example.coffee) is then loaded (as javascript) - this contains the client-side application logic
 1. On page load, the TwitterExample constructor is called, which sets up view logic and calls `check_status()`
 1. `check_status()` makes an ajax call to "/auth/check_status.json" on the server
-    * The server URLs are usually handled by the `defroutes` matchers half way down [core.clj](twitter-example/blob/master/src/twitter_example/core.clj) - but in this case, the application has not been initialised, so the middleware function `with-oauth-check` kicks in
+    * The server URLs are usually handled by the `defroutes` matchers half way down [core.clj](twitter-example/blob/master/src/twitter_example/core.clj) - but in this case, the user has not yet authorized, so the middleware function `with-oauth-check` kicks in
-1. `with-oauth-check` determines there is no config information in the 'config' atom, so it returns a HTTP 401 error, with a JSON body indicating the need to initialise
-1. The client catches the 401 error and calls `auth-error()` which renders a HTML view "noinit", showing the user the form to initialise Twitter credentials
-1. When the user clicks "submit", the form is posted (as JSON data) to "/initialise.json", which stores the needed config data in the 'config' atom, and returns an "OK" response
-    * note the error handling here is terrible - definitely room for improvment, but as this only happens once I'm not making it high priority
-1. When the client gets the successful response, it calls `check_status()` again, to progress to the next stage of authorisation.
-1. `check_status()` makes an ajax call to "/auth/check_status.json" on the server again, which goes to `with-oauth-check` again
 1. `with-oauth-check` determines there is no auth information in the session, so it starts the oauth interaction with twitter
     1. It makes a call to Twitter to get a request token, based on the application credentials and our local URLs.
 The request token is stored in the user's session
     1. It also determines the appropriate URL on twitter to which the user should be redirected